GENTEC ELECTRO-OPTICS, INC.

 How To Remove Background Noise For Accurate Laser Beam Profiling And Power Measurement

-In laser beam technology, ‘noise’ describes any background interference, which may cause fluctuations in a beam’s measurements.
-This noise, which typically comes in the form of stray ambient light, can affect both beam diameter and power measurements.
+Laser beam measurement noise can affect both beam diameter and power measurements.
 In most cases, these erroneous readings are larger than they are supposed to be.
-This article outlines how to minimize background noise and improve the accuracy of readings when performing both diameter and power measurements.
+This article outlines how to minimize background noise and improve reading accuracy.

 Is Your Laser Cutting Machine Losing Power Over Time?